 Coatham Coaches: New Monday to Friday service 18 commenced on Tuesday 1 September 2020, replacing Arriva service 81S between Stokesley and Guisborough and restoring a direct service between Guisborough, Upleatham and Saltburn.

 Go North East: Service X9 is suspended from Saturday 16 January 2021 and all daytime journeys operate as service X10, to an hourly frequency, via the normal evening and Sunday route.
 Most journeys from Newcastle to Middlesbrough are slightly retimed from Monday 15 February 2021.
 The exact money is required for cash payment from Monday 27 April 2020.
 Use the When2Travel tool to see how busy each bus is likely to be.
 For immediate travel, you can see how many seats are still available.

 Hodgsons: Services operate as normal.

 Redcar & Cleveland Borough Council (Local Link): All services permanently withdrawn from Wednesday 25 March 2020.

-Scarlet Band: Service 16 (The Pink Bus) will again be suspended from Monday 25 January 2021 and Monday only service 20 remains suspended.
+Scarlet Band: Service 16 (The Pink Bus) is suspended from Monday 25 January 2021 and Monday only service 20 remains suspended.
 Services 84 and 84A continue to operate as normal.

 Stagecoach: Further changes to all Monday to Friday timetables (except Tees Flex) from Monday 18 January 2021, with most services reduced to the levels previously in operation last summer (weekend services decreased from Saturday 9 January).
 Services 13B, 20, 58A and 980 are suspended until further notice.